aio-libs/aiohttp/docs/web_quickstart.rst

 Route corresponds to handling *HTTP method* by calling *web handler*.

-Thus when you add a *route* the *resouce* object is created under the hood.
+Thus when you add a *route* the *resource* object is created under the hood.

 The library implementation **merges** all subsequent route additions for the same path adding the only resource for all HTTP methods.